This chapter was added to the APPP in January 2020.

-Whilst it is not unusual for adolescents and children to demonstrate healthy anger and at times there will be conflict with parents, it should be noted that there is a difference between healthy anger and violence or behaviour which instils fear in their parents or carers.
+Whilst it is not unusual for adolescents and children to demonstrate healthy anger and at times there will be conflict with parents, it should be noted that there is a difference between healthy anger and abuse or behaviour which instils fear in their parents or carers.

-- is the violence persistent;
+- is the abuse persistent;